Efficient factoring of GP likelihoods

 Represent the GP in terms of a controlled budget of basis functions.
 See low-rank Gaussian processes.

-Approximate the precision matrix by one with a sparse cholesky factorisation.
-See Vecchia factorization.
+Approximate the precision matrix by one with a sparse Cholesky factorisation.
+See Vecchia factorisation.

 Approximate covariance by nearby predictors.